 - Consult a chiropractor if you are experiencing consistent pain or discomfort in your muscles or joints.

 - Massage therapy is another option to consider.
 When the muscles are too tight, they can pull on the bones, also causing the spine to be out of balance.
 The reason muscles pull on the bones is that the unused muscles eventually tighten.
 The tightening results in compaction of the spine.
-Book your appointment with our mobile massage therapist, Sierra, LMT, here.

 By following these tips, you can help improve your posture and avoid pain in the back and shoulders.
 Good posture is essential for a healthy body and a productive workday.
+If you’re working remote, check otu our article on 5 things to do while working from home.

 How Chiropractic Care Can Reverse the Effects of Poor Posture